ArjFaber/arjfaber.github.io/_pages/about.md

 ---
 permalink: /
-title: "Arjan Faber - AI & Robotics Research"
+title: "About"
 author_profile: true
-description: "Arjan Faber - AI & Robotics Researcher | Specializing in Reinforcement Learning, High-Performance Computing, and Robotics."
+description: "MSc Data Science at the University of Edinburgh, specializing in RL and Formal Proofs in AI."
 redirect_from:
   - /about/
   - /about.html